Common Dilemma about Aviation Safety Budgets

 - risk management processes.

-Since upper management is in the position of control, safety managers need to learn how to speak the same language as upper managers.
+Since upper management is in a position of control, safety managers need to learn how to speak the same language as upper managers.
 This change is required in order to convince management that their safety department needs an adequate budget.

 Safety managers are not naive.
 Neither are they so innocent as to believe that management really cares about safety first.
 Upper management needs to weigh the number of available resources to apply in order to achieve organizational goals.
 Don't expect management to blindly throw money at a problem without the expectation of a measurable benefit.
 So before you get ready to storm the castle and state your case, make sure you carefully analyze both:

 - organizational goals; and